MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ## Configure a label to apply S/MIME protection in Outlook

 > [!NOTE]
-> This capability for built-in labeling is in preview and subject to change.
+> This capability for built-in labeling is currently rolling out.
 Identify the minimum versions of Outlook that support this feature by using the [capabilities table for Outlook](#sensitivity-label-capabilities-in-outlook) on this page, and the row **Apply S/MIME protection**.

 This configuration is not available in the Microsoft Purview compliance center.
 You must use PowerShell advanced settings with the [Set-Label](/powershell/module/exchange/set-label) or [New-Label](/powershell/module/exchange/new-label) cmd after you've [connected to Office 365 Security & Compliance Center PowerShell](/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).